Democracy | Malian | Citizen | Ballot

 determinants for democracy is having access to coastal

 areas and rivers.
-This natural endowment has a positive
+This natural endowment has a Democratic

 relation with economic development thanks to the